All articles

 Garden design software has changed fast.
 AI tools that didn’t exist two years ago now generate professional landscape designs from a single photo.
 Meanwhile, traditional CAD programs and specialized planners keep improving too.

-We tested over 18 apps and platforms — from free plant identifiers to $2,000/year professional suites — to help you pick the right one for your skill level, budget, and goals.
+We tested over 18 apps and platforms, from free plant identifiers up to $2,000/year professional suites, to help you pick the right one for your skill level, budget, and goals.
 Whether you’re a first-time gardener or a landscape architect managing commercial projects, this guide breaks down what actually works.

-Last updated March 2026.
-All pricing, features, and ratings verified across platforms.
+Last updated June 2026.
+All pricing, features, and ratings re-verified against official pricing pages and App Store listings.
 Several apps have changed pricing or added AI features since our previous review.

 AI-Powered Garden Design Tools